William Gropper and His Circle

 Gropper’s career expanded internationally in 1943 when the War Department Art Advisory Committee sent him to Africa to document the war.
 In 1944, he won first prize in lithography at the Artists for Victory exhibit at The Metropolitan Museum.
 After the WPA’s dissolution in 1947, he co-founded the Artists Equity Association.

 Though called before McCarthy’s investigation committee in 1953, Gropper’s artistic contributions were widely celebrated through numerous museum exhibitions.
-The Lowe Art Gallery at the University of Miami organized a major retrospective in 1968, and ACA Galleries presented Gropper: Fifty Years of Drawing in 1971.
+In 1968 the Lowe Art Gallery at the University of Miami organized a major retrospective, and in 1971 ACA Galleries presented Gropper: Fifty Years of Drawing.

-Gropper earned multiple awards, including a Guggenheim Fellowship, a Carnegie International award, a Ford Foundation residency, and a Tamarind Fellowship.
-He was elected to the National Institute of Arts and Letters in 1968 and the National Academy of Design in 1974.
+Gropper earned multiple awards including a Guggenheim Fellowship, a Carnegie International award, a Ford Foundation residency, and a Tamarind Fellowship.
+In 1968 he was elected to the National Institute of Arts and Letters and in 1974 to the National Academy of Design.

 Artworks